percona/k8spg-docs/docs/backups.md

     $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
     ```

-3. Update your `deploy/cr.yaml` configuration with the your S3 credentials
+3. Update your `deploy/cr.yaml` configuration with the Azure Storage credentials
-    Secret in the `backups.pgbackrest.configuration` subsection, and put all
+    Secret in the `backups.pgbackrest.configuration` subsection, and put Azure
-    other S3 related information into the options of one of your repositories
+    container name into the options of one of your repositories
     in the `backups.pgbackrest.repos` subsection.
-For example, the S3 storage
+For example, the Azure storage
     for the `repo4` repository would look as follows.

     ```yaml